-When I started making music in 2007, I wanted to name myself Bereft.
+When I started rapping in 2007, I wanted to name myself Bereft.
 However, there was a rock/metal band by that name, so I chose B-Reft.
 I recorded around 10-12 songs under that artist name.
 With time, I realized that the B-Reft persona was affecting my way of thinking.
-Even though my lyrics were improving in quality, they were becoming darker and hateful.
-I was working on several tracks but I had to take a pause from music to ensure financial stability and for peace of mind.
+Though my lyrics were improving in quality, they were becoming darker and hateful.
+I was working on several tracks but I had to take a pause from music and search for peace of mind.

 In 2019, I felt inspired to make music again and I was glad to feel the fire burning again.
 When I decided to resume and finish my earlier works, I felt like those tracks weren’t mine to finish.
 I felt as if something inside me had changed over the years and I felt like a different person.
 It took me months to decide, but I finally chose to change my name to Jerry Radwick – a name I had always liked 😎.